ShahriarKh/strapi-admin-tailwind-theme/README.md

 # 🎨 Strapi Admin Tailwind Theme
 Create your favorite theme for Strapi admin panel using Tailwind colors!
+Plaese don't forget to give it a star if you liked it 🙂⭐

 # 📷 Examples